JackHu-Carleton/Password-Verification-Mechanism/README.txt

     Python3 Password_Verification_Mechanism_ACM.py
 2. Enter UserID and passwork to login in the system.

-The project is for implement access control in bank's employee system, The access control follows below rules,
+The project is to implement access control in the bank's employee system, The access control follows the below rules,
-1. Clients  can  view  their  account  balance,  view  their  investments  portfolio,  and  view  the  contact  details of  their  Financial  Advisor.
+1. Clients can view their account balance, view their investment portfolio, and view the contact details of their Financial Advisor.
 2. Premium Clients can modify their investment portfolio and view the contact details of their Financial Planner and Investment Analyst.
-3. All SecVault Investments, Inc. employees (expect for Technical Support) can view a client’s account balance and investment portfolio, but only Financial Advisors, Financial Planners, and Investment Analysts can modify a client’s investment portfolio.
+3. All SecVault Investments, Inc. employees (except for Technical Support) can view a client’s account balance and investment portfolio, but only Financial Advisors, Financial Planners, and Investment Analysts can modify a client’s investment portfolio.
-5. Tellers  can  only  access  the  system  during  business  hours  from  9:00AM  to  5:00PM.
+5. Tellers can only access the system during business hours from 9:00 AM to 5:00 PM.
-6. Technical   Support   can   view   a   client’s   information   and   request   client   account   access   to   troubleshoot client’s  technical  issues.
+6. Technical Support can view a  client’s information and request client account access to troubleshoot the client’s technical issues.
 7. Financial Advisors and Financial Planners can view private consumer instruments.
 8. Financial Planners can view money market instruments.
 9. Investment Analysts can view money market instruments, derivatives trading, interest instruments, and private consumer instruments.
 10. Compliance Oﬃcers can validate modiﬁcations to investment portfolios.

-# Detail information about the access control mechanism:
+Detail information about the access control mechanism:
 Objects:
 0. Client’s Account Balance
 1. Client’s Information